 Anemia is an abnormally low number of red blood cells in your bloodstream.
-The low number of these cells means there is not enough hemoglobin (an iron protein), the part of the red blood cell that carries oxygen.
+The low number of these cells means there is not enough hemoglobin (an iron protein), the part of the red blood cell that carries oxygen from your lungs to the rest of your body.
 When anemia is moderate to severe, the body tissues do not get enough oxygen.
-Anemia can cause many symptoms, most often fatigue and weakness.
-Other signs of anemia may include:

 - Fast heartbeat

 - Shortness of breath

 - Chest pain